tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 - `multisrc/overrides/<themepkg>/<sourcepkg>/additional.gradle.kts` defines additional gradle code, this will be copied at the end of the generated gradle file below the theme's `additional.gradle.kts`.
 - `multisrc/overrides/<themepkg>/<sourcepkg>/AndroidManifest.xml` is copied as an override to the default `AndroidManifest.xml` generation if it exists.

+### Development workflow
+There are three steps in running and testing a theme source:
+1- Generate the sources
+    - **Method 1:** run `./gradlew multisrc:generateExtensions` from a terminal window to generate all sources.
+    - **Method 2:** Directly run `Generator.GeneratorMain.main` by pressing the play button in front of the method shown inside Android Studio to generate all sources.
+    - **Method 3:** Directly run `<themepkg>.<ThemeName>Generator.main` by pressing the play button in front of the method shown inside Android Studio to generated sources from the said theme.
+2- Sync gradle to import the new generated sources inside `generated-src`
+    - **Method 1:** Android Studio might prompt to sync the gradle.
+Click on `Sync Now`.
+    - **Method 1:** Manually re-sync by opening `File` -> `Sync Project with Gradle Files` or by pressing `Alt+f` then `g`.
+3- Build and test the generated Extention like normal `src` sources.
+    - It's recommended to make changes here to skip step 1 and 2, and when you are done, and copying the changes back to `multisrc`.

 ### Scaffolding sources
 You can use this python script to generate scaffolds for source overrides.
 Put it inside `multisrc/overrides/<themepkg>/` as `scaffold.py`.
 ```python